 4. Reminiscing happy times

-You can bring comfort and joy by sharing with your experiences – whether it’s in form of singing or recalling funny stories.
+You can bring comfort and joy by sharing your experiences – whether it’s in form of singing or recalling funny stories.
 Ask the person to share his/her happy Christmassy experiences.
 Reminiscing about days gone could be an emotional ride for the vitiligo fighter.
 Allow those emotions to come out.
 A warm hug from you can fix the emotional response.

 5. Creating memories that last forever